Automatically clean up unpublished packages on the App-V client

-Previous versions of App-V have required you to manually remove your unpublished packages from your client devices, to free up additional storage space.
-Windows 10, version 1703 introduces the ability to use PowerShell or Group Policy settings to automatically cleanup your unpublished packages after a device restart.
+If you wanted to free up additional storage space in previous versions of App-V, you would have had to manually remove your unpublished packages from your client devices.
+Windows 10, version 1703 introduces the ability to use PowerShell or Group Policy settings to automatically clean up your unpublished packages after restarting your device.

-Using PowerShell, you can turn on the AutoCleanupEnabled setting to automatically cleanup your unpublished App-V packages from your App-V client devices.
+You can enter PowerShell cmdlets to turn on the AutoCleanupEnabled setting, which will automatically clean up your unpublished App-V packages from your App-V client devices.

-Open PowerShell as an admin and run the following command to turn on the automatic package cleanup functionality:
+Open PowerShell as an admin and enter the following cmdlet to turn on the automatic package cleanup functionality:

 Set-AppvClientConfiguration -AutoCleanupEnabled 1